ethus3h/personal/work/Fall 2018/NMD498/Assignment 5/no-ite.md

-The structure of this document is based on "Text-based project proposal: Template" (http://jonippolito.net/teaching/capstone/text_proposal_template.html).
+The structure of this document is based on "Text-based project proposal: Template" (Jon Ippolito).

 Note that the structure is slightly different than in the template, to present the most relevant and accessible information first, with lengthier and more abstruse sections placed later.
 This proposal incorporates some earlier writings on the project.